pulverine/phone-number-extractor/README.md

 # Phone number extractor Python Script
 This script is designed to scrape phone numbers from a text file and store them in an Excel file.
-It focuses on Nigerian phone numbers but also has provisions for other countries.
-The scraped numbers are saved in the "output.xlsx" file.
+It currently supports phone numbers from the following countries:
+Nigeria,

 # Usage
 1. Make sure you have Python installed on your system.